 The Chicago Latino Caucus Foundation (“CLCF”) was established to support the advancement of Latino Youth through scholarships, internships, and mentorship opportunities in the City of Chicago.
 Each year, the CLCF selects deserving young people of good character and high academic achievement to receive a scholarship to help them achieve their educational objectives.
-The CLCF will be accepting scholarship applications beginning March 1, 2019.
-Recipients will be announced in Spring 2019, with a subsequent Scholarship Breakfast Celebration in Summer 2019.

 Terms and Conditions of Scholarship Award: